-Constanze Han is a visual artist, photographer and writer.
-She was raised in New York and Hong Kong where she first discovered the power of storytelling through the films of Hong Kong cinema.
-Han graduated with a B.A. in Art History from Northwestern University where her focus was on art and photography of Africa and the diaspora.
-She continued her graduate studies at The University of Southern California.
+Constanze Han is a photographer, writer and artist working out of New York City.
+She received a B.A. in Art History from Northwestern University where her focus was on art and photography of Africa and the diaspora.

 Her interest areas include the overlap of identity, popular culture, politics and class.
 She is also interested in cultural practices that emerge as a result of colonization, migration and immigration, particularly in Asian-American and Caribbean communities.

 Previously, Constanze spent ten years working as a fashion editor, stylist and producer for several international editions of Marie Claire, Harper’s Bazaar and Oyster.
 She has served as an editorial contributor to other publications including Esquire, Elle, Glamour, Interview, Spin and i-D. Over the past decade, she has worked with an extensive roster of entertainers and musicians.